JerwinPRO/MaterialJS/README.md

 # Welcome to MaterialJS Ground Zero

-Express your creativity with MaterialJS, an animation and graphics framework for Google's Material Design and Apple's Flat UI in Javascript.
+An animation and graphics framework for Material Design in CSS & JavaScript.

 ## Communication